nubenetes/awesome-kubernetes/docs/kubernetes.md

     - How much technical experience do you need in the current job market?
 - [kube.careers: Kubernetes jobs market trends for 2022 Q3](https://kube.careers/kubernetes-trend-report-2022-q3)
 - [kube.careers: Kubernetes jobs market trends for 2022 Q4](https://kube.careers/kubernetes-trend-report-2022-q4) What's the average salary for a Kubernetes engineer?
 It's €82,554 in Europe & $133,918 in North America.
 How necessary are certifications?
 Not as much as you think.
 A lot more questions answered in our yearly report for 2022
+- [infoworld.com: How to beat the Kubernetes skills shortage](https://www.infoworld.com/article/3679749/how-to-beat-the-kubernetes-skills-shortage.html) While Kubernetes container management is key to digital transformation, Kubernetes talent is in short supply.
+Follow these 4 strategies of successful companies to fill the gap.

 ### Certified Kubernetes Offerings